bhakti0302/RepoMind/README.md

    - Look for the RepoMind icon in the activity bar
    - Click the "Sync" button to analyze your codebase
    - Wait for the synchronization to complete
+   - Click the "Show Visualizations" button to see code relationships
    - Use the chat interface to query your codebase

 The extension automatically: